• Disease Overview

 Diagnosis

-It is possible that a diagnosis of CSS may be suggested before birth (prenatally) based upon specialized tests such as ultrasound.
-During fetal ultrasonography, reflected sound waves are used to generate an image of the developing fetus.
-Ultrasound studies may reveal characteristic findings such as cardiac or kidney malformations and intrauterine growth retardation, which may be associated with the disorder.
+It is possible that a diagnosis of CSS may be suspected before birth (prenatally) based upon specialized tests such as ultrasound.
+Ultrasound studies may reveal findings such as cardiac or kidney malformations and intrauterine growth delay which may be associated with CSS.
+Diagnosis cannot be made on ultrasound findings alone, however, and molecular testing should be considered.

-If a disease-causing mutation has been identified in an affected family member, molecular testing can be done on the fetus.
+If a disease-causing gene variant has been identified in an affected family member, molecular testing can be done on the fetus.
 This involves the removal of fetal cells through chorionic villus sampling (performed at 10 to 12 weeks gestation with cells removed from the placenta) or amniocentesis (performed at 15 to 18 weeks gestation with cells removed from the amniotic fluid).
-DNA extracted from the fetal cells is then examined to see if the mutation is present in the fetus.
+DNA from the fetal cells is then examined to see if the variant is present in the fetus.

 Clinical Testing and Workup

-If indicated, further examinations and specialized imaging techniques are recommended to establish the extent of the disorder.
-For example, an MRI (magnetic resonance imaging) may be used to detect structural abnormalities, such as in the brain.
-During an MRI, radio waves and a magnetic field are used to generate an image.
-X-rays of the hands can be performed to confirm the underdevelopment or absence of the end bones in the fifth fingers.
-Echocardiograms, which are a type of ultrasound, can be used to generate images of the heart to detect any cardiac abnormalities that may be present.
+Further examinations and specialized imaging techniques may be recommended to determine the extent of the disorder.
+For example, an MRI (magnetic resonance imaging) may be used to detect structural abnormalities in the brain.
+X-rays of the hands can be done to confirm the underdevelopment or absence of the end bones in the fifth fingers (but this is not necessary to confirm the diagnosis).
+An echocardiogram can be used to generate images of the heart to detect cardiac abnormalities.
 Other examinations can include developmental examinations, dietary evaluations and eye and hearing examinations.

-Once diagnosed, individuals with CSS should have yearly follow-up exams.
-This includes evaluation by a pediatrician to assess developmental progress and to determine the need for any educational or therapeutic interventions and follow-ups with other specialists to track any feeding, gastrointestinal, vision or hearing abnormalities
+Individuals with CSS should have yearly or more frequent follow-up exams depending on their medical needs.
+This includes evaluation by a pediatrician to assess developmental progress and to determine the need for any educational or therapeutic interventions and follow-ups with other specialists to track any feeding, gastrointestinal, vision or hearing abnormalities.

 • < Previous section